Enterprise Education at the University of Bath

 The Apps Crunch is an exciting team competition that challenges students from all University of Bath departments to come up with an idea and design an app with a viable business model.
 Cross-disciplinary teams compete against each other to solve real-world problems with their app ideas.

-The winners of this year's competition will receive an all expenses paid trip to London to meet with University of Bath alumni working at some of the biggest tech giants.
+The winner receives an all expenses paid trip to to meet with University of Bath alumni working at some of the biggest tech giants.

 Entrants are required to submit a two-page business plan, a wireframe and, if you make it into the final, a working prototype.